alpinejs/alpine/packages/docs/src/en/globals/alpine-data.md

 })
 ```

-> Note the difference in the first line of this component definition—we're opening a function body, rather than the arrow function’s [implicit return](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#function_body) feature, as in previous examples.
+> Note the difference in the first line of this component definition—we're opening a function body, rather than using the arrow function’s [implicit return](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#function_body) feature, as in previous examples.
 Your component's final definition still takes the same shape, but must be explicitly returned by the factory function.

 <a name="using-magic-properties"></a>
 ## Using magic properties